 The Group is not exposed to significant risks concerning individual clients or business partners as clients are generally major investment managers in the financial sector.
 Under the Group’s policy for assuming credit risk, all major clients and other business partners are assessed prior to any contract being signed.

-In assessing expected credit loss of trade receivables which comprises many small balances, the Group uses an allowance matrix.
+In assessing expected credit loss of trade receivables and contract assets which comprises many small balances, the Group uses an allowance matrix.
 Expected loss rates are calculated separately for exposures in different segments based on common credit risk characteristics in relation to geographical region.
-Two factors are therefore considered when estimating expected loss rates: the actual credit loss experienced over the past 7 years and a factor which reflects differences between economic conditions during the period over which the rates were collected, current conditions, and the Group’s view of economic conditions over the expected life of the receivables.
+Two factors are therefore considered when estimating expected loss rates: the actual credit loss experienced over the past seven years and a factor which reflects differences between economic conditions during the period over which the rates were collected, current conditions, and the Group’s view of economic conditions over the expected life of the receivables.

-No single client represents more than 9.5% (2017: 7.1%) of total receivables from clients.
+No client represents more than 6.9% (2018: 9.4%) of total receivables from clients.